 St. Elizabeth of the Hill Country Catholic Church (Boone Campus) and Epiphany Catholic Church (Blowing Rock Campus) are now available for weddings, subject to some precautionary restrictions and measures due to the Covid pandemic.
 If you are a practicing Catholic and you are interested in having a wedding in the North Carolina Mountains at either location, even if you are not a member of our churches or a Catholic Campus Ministry student, you can call our Parish Office at 828-264-8338 to check availability, costs, and requirements.
 Additional information on Catholic weddings and requirements is available HERE, HERE, and HERE.
 A Wedding Information and Registration form can be seen HERE.

-St. Elizabeth Home School Group will meet at 10:30 AM immediately after Mass on Friday, November 6 and continue to meet monthly after each First Friday Mass.
-All home school families or anyone interested in learning more about home schooling is welcome.
+St. Elizabeth Home School Group will meet at 10:30 AM immediately after Mass on Friday, December 4 and continue to meet monthly after each First Friday Mass.
+All home school families or anyone interested in learning more about homeschooling is welcome.
 Please contact Lisa Bott with any questions: [email protected]

 The Music for the Masses for each weekend is now being posted weekly as it is decided.
 Go to Music Ministry News and Announcements to see what will be used in the coming weekend.
 Matt Mellon, Interim Music Director, has also prepared an interesting and informative Guide to following our Masses with the pew hymnals, references, and other materials that we have available.
 That is also posted on this week's Music Ministry News,

-Mass Intentions are available at your request by calling or stopping by the parish office.
-It is suggested that you make your request well in advance, to ensure you have the date you prefer.
+Mass Intentions are available at your request by calling, emailing, or stopping by the Parish Office.
+It is suggested that you make your request well in advance, to ensure you have the date you prefer